LilithHafner/AliasTables.jl/docs/src/index.md

 ## Implementation details

 Alias tables are composed of a list of (acceptance probability, alias) pairs.
-To sample from an alias table, first pick an element `(p, alias)` that list uniformly at random.
+To sample from an alias table, first pick an element `(p, alias)` from that list uniformly at random.
 Then, with probability `p`, return the index of that element and with probability `1-p`, return `alias`.
 For more information, see the
 [wikipedia article](https://en.wikipedia.org/wiki/Alias_method), or a publication by the original author [Walker, A. J. "An Efficient